circular-protocol/circular-py/README.md

-# Circular Python API
+# Circular Protocol Python API

-The Circular Blockchain API suite provides a robust and efficient interface for interacting with the Circular Protocol, a decentralized and highly scalable blockchain network.
+The Circular Protocol API suite provides a robust and efficient interface for interacting with the Circular Protocol, a decentralized and highly scalable blockchain network.
 These APIs enable developers to integrate, query, and execute operations on the Circular Protocol blockchain, supporting a wide range of decentralized applications (dApps), financial transactions, and smart contracts.

 ## Installation